daveabrock/daveabrock.github.io/_drafts/2020-10-24-dotnet-stacks-23.markdown

 AWS [says their differentiator](https://aws.amazon.com/blogs/aws/announcing-the-porting-assistant-for-net/) is assessing the entire tree of package dependencies and functionality like incompatible APIs—it uses solution files as the starting point, preventing the need to analyze individual binary files.
 Interestingly, this single tool appears to be more robust than Microsoft's migration tools.

-You're probably wondering: what does Microsoft offer?
+This begs the question: what does Microsoft offer?
 For their part, Microsoft has a [comprehensive document about migrating from .NET Framework to .NET Core](https://docs.microsoft.com/dotnet/core/porting/).
 They also have a [list of tools you can utilize](https://docs.microsoft.com/dotnet/core/porting/tools).

 * The [.NET Portability Analyzer](https://docs.microsoft.com/dotnet/standard/analyzers/portability-analyzer), which analyzes your code and provides a report about how portable your code is between Framework and Core
 * The [.NET API Analyzer](https://docs.microsoft.com/dotnet/standard/analyzers/api-analyzer), a Roslyn analyzer that detects compatibility in cross-platform libraries